manuelserpa/teststtststststst/Cmf.Custom.Help/src/packages/cmf.docs.area.amsosram/assets/techspec/artifacts/namegenerators/CustomGenerateSplitLotNamesNameGenerator.md

 ## Overview

-This generator is used when spliting a Material.
+This generator is executed when a Material is split, and generates a name for the splitted Materials.
+It calls the DEE action **[Custom Generate Split Lot Names](/AMSOsram/tecspecs>artifacts>deeactions>CustomGenerateSplitLotNames)**.

+## Details

 On the splits the name generation should take the first 8 digits of the parent material followed by two digits that are alphanumeric running numbers: